 As you can see in Figure 1, emission spectra of neighboring colors can and do overlap.
 For example, APC overlaps noticeably with both BV605 and Alexa Fluor 700.
 It also overlaps with a few other fluorophores, although to a much lower degree.
 The phenomenon of spectral overlap in flow cytometry is commonly referred to as bleeding.
 When two fluorophores bleed into each other, it means that the cytometer could detect a certain photon to be emitted by either of the two.
 As a result, inaccuracies in the detection of fluorophores (and the markers they label) can occur.

 As I mentioned previously, you can also use fluorescent reporters, such as GFP, and fluorophore-conjugated antibodies together in the same color panel.
-In this case, make sure to compare the excitation/emission spectra of your reporter with the ones from your fluorophore stains and see whether and to what extent they overlap.
-Figure 4 compares the spectra of enhanced GFP (eGFP) and FITC, the latter being a commonly used fluorophore for antibody-conjugated stains.
+In this case, make sure to compare the excitation/emission spectra of your reporter with the ones from your fluorophore labels and see whether and to what extent they overlap.
+Figure 4 compares the spectra of enhanced GFP (eGFP) and FITC, the latter being a commonly used fluorophore for antibody-conjugated labeling.
 Even though the two compounds are completely different in nature (eGFP being a protein and FITC an organic molecule), their bleed is so strong that these spectra almost overlap.
 Hence, they should not be used within the same panel.

 Figure 4: Excitation and emission spectra for eGFP and FITC.
-As these stains' spectra virtually overlap, you cannot use them together in the same panel.
-Source: https://www.bdbiosciences.com/en-us/resources/bd-spectrum-viewer.
+As these fluorophores' spectra virtually overlap, you cannot use them together in the same panel.
+Source: https://www.bdbiosciences.com/en-us/resources/bd-spectrum-viewer. |

 To make life easier, always try to use fluorophores with distant excitation/emission spectra to avoid bleeding as much as possible.
-However, when you need to stain for multiple markers, some bleeding is often unavoidable.
+However, when you need to label multiple markers, some bleeding is often unavoidable.
 But don't worry, there are strategies to resolve this issue.
 Make sure to check out our blog post on color compensation to learn more about them.
 Alright, let's build your first panel!

 Designing a Panel

-In this example, I will describe a basic panel (Table 2) for a hypothetical experiment in the lab.
+In this example, I will describe a basic panel (Table 2, Figure 5) for a hypothetical experiment in the lab.
 Let's say I am culturing HEK 293T cells in vitro.
 I transduced the cultured cells with a virus that encodes a transgenic protein for the HEK 293T cells to express: CD45.
-Upon expression, CD45 is incorporated into the plasma membrane and can be detected through a cell surface stain.
+Upon expression, CD45 is incorporated into the plasma membrane and can be detected through a cell surface label.
 The viral vector also encodes for eGFP, which serves as a transduction reporter.
 Note that eGFP is not fused to CD45, but is separately expressed.
 (The reason for having a separately expressed transduction reporter is that not every transduced cell will necessarily manage to express CD45.
 Thus, if transduction efficiency is much higher than CD45 expression, this could, for example, point at issues with the double-expression vector.)
 In our flow experiment, we'll want to identify CD45+ cells (CD45 expression) and assess our transduction efficiency (eGFP expression).

-The first stain in Table 2 is a standard and should always be included—the live/dead stain.
+The first item in Table 2 is a standard and should always be included—the live/dead stain.
 This stain is in fact not created through the actual APC-Cy7 fluorophore but displays an emission spectrum that overlaps with APC-Cy7.
-Therefore, you can detect this stain through the APC-Cy7 parameter in the cytometer's software.
+Therefore, you can detect it through the APC-Cy7 parameter in the cytometer's software.
 It also means we should exclude APC-Cy7 from the rest of our panel.
 Besides some background cell death constantly happening in cell culture, the transduction process itself also leads to some cell death.
 As a result, there is a high abundance of positively stained dead cells present and it is fine to use a dim color, like APC-Cy7.

 Next comes our transduction reporter, eGFP.
 As eGFP emits fluorescence by itself and does not need to be bound through a separate fluorophore, we have to tell the cytometer which channel to use to detect eGFP.
 As you saw in Figure 4, eGFP strongly overlaps with FITC, hence reading out the FITC channel in the cytometer's software (without using the actual FITC fluorophore in our panel) will allow us to detect the eGFP signal.
 We will now exclude FITC from the rest of our panel.